adil-adysh/plan-flow/.github/instructions/scheduler_service.instructions.md

 class TaskScheduler:

     def is_due(self, occurrence: TaskOccurrence, now: datetime) -> bool:
-        """Check if a task occurrence is currently due."""
+        """Return True if the task is currently due."""

     def is_missed(self, occurrence: TaskOccurrence, now: datetime) -> bool:
-        """Determine if an occurrence has passed and was not marked complete."""
+        """Return True if scheduled time has passed and not marked done."""

-    def get_next_occurrence(self, task: TaskDefinition, from_time: datetime) -> Optional[TaskOccurrence]:
-        """Return the next scheduled occurrence based on recurrence, or None."""

     def should_retry(self, execution: TaskExecution) -> bool:
-        """Return True if the task should be retried, based on retry policy."""
+        """Check if task is eligible for retry based on RetryPolicy."""

+    def get_next_occurrence(
+        self,
+        task: TaskDefinition,
+        from_time: datetime,
+        calendar: CalendarPlanner,
+        scheduled_occurrences: list[TaskOccurrence],
+        working_hours: list[WorkingHours],
+        slot_pool: list[TimeSlot],
+        max_per_day: int
+    ) -> Optional[TaskOccurrence]:
+        """Generate the next recurrence occurrence for this task."""

+    def reschedule_retry(
+        self,
+        occurrence: TaskOccurrence,
-    def reschedule_retry(self, occurrence: TaskOccurrence, policy: RetryPolicy, now: datetime) -> TaskOccurrence:
+        policy: RetryPolicy,
+        now: datetime,
+        calendar: CalendarPlanner,
+        scheduled_occurrences: list[TaskOccurrence],
+        working_hours: list[WorkingHours],
+        slot_pool: list[TimeSlot],
+        max_per_day: int
+    ) -> Optional[TaskOccurrence]:
-        """Return a new occurrence based on retry_interval from now."""
+        """Generate a retry occurrence based on retry policy and availability."""
 ````

 ---

 ## ⚙️ Constraints

+* No real-time calls (use `now` parameter only)
+* Must honor per-day caps, user time slots, and working hours
-* Must not mutate inputs — always return new objects
+* Always return **new objects** — do not mutate inputs
-* No time reads — accept `now: datetime` as input
-* All recurrence logic must honor `task.recurrence`
-* Retry logic must respect `max_retries`, `retry_interval`
+* Return `None` if scheduling isn't possible
+* Prioritize preferred time slots for retry/recurrence scheduling
+* Tasks with `high` priority should be placed first in day when resolving conflicts

 ---

 ## 📚 Requirements

+### Inputs

+* All models from `task_model.py` (fully typed)
+* `CalendarPlanner` handles conflict detection
+* `WorkingHours` defines user availability
+* `TimeSlot` defines preferred times for task delivery
+* `max_per_day`: max task occurrences per calendar day

+### Outputs

+* Return `TaskOccurrence` or `None` (retry or next recurrence)
+* Must be deterministic and side-effect free

+---

 ### Type Annotations

-* All parameters and return types must be annotated
+* All inputs/outputs must be fully typed
+* Use `Optional`, `Literal`, `datetime`, and model classes
-* Use `Optional[...]`, `Literal[...]` and `-> None` explicitly
+* Use `-> None` explicitly where relevant

-* Use `TaskDefinition`, `TaskOccurrence`, `TaskExecution`, `RetryPolicy` from `task_model.py`
+---

 ### Docstrings

-Each method must use Google-style docstrings:
+Each method must use Google-style docstrings and document:

-* Describe behavior
+* What the method does
-* List parameters
+* Parameter explanations
-* List return values
+* Return values
-* Mention immutability where relevant
+* Constraints (immutability, slot handling, fallback logic)

 ---

 ## 🧪 Testing

-This module must be 100% unit testable.
-All behavior must be covered in `test_scheduler_service.py`.
+Write tests in `tests/test_scheduler_service.py`.

-### Required Test Coverage:
+### Test Coverage

-* `is_due` with before/after edge cases
+* `is_due` with edge timestamps

-* `is_missed` logic based on time
+* `is_missed` when overdue but not done

+* `should_retry` for zero, partial, and full retries

+* `get_next_occurrence` with:

+  * recurrence = None
-* `get_next_occurrence` with recurrence = None / timedelta
+  * recurrence = timedelta
+  * no available slot for N days
+  * varying working hours and slot preferences

+* `reschedule_retry` with:

-* `should_retry` based on retry count
+  * retry interval vs next available slot
-* `reschedule_retry` returns new task with correct time offset
+  * task cap overflow

-Use `FakeClock` or `freezegun` in tests (but do not depend on real `datetime.now()` inside this module).
+  * multiple tasks competing for same slot

+Use `freezegun` or inject `now` into all tests.
+Mock or construct `CalendarPlanner` + `WorkingHours`.

 ---

 ## 🔒 Exclusions

-❌ No NVDA API access
+❌ No NVDA APIs
-❌ No persistence/database access
+❌ No DB access
+❌ No `datetime.now()` calls
-❌ No speech or I/O side effects
+❌ No print/logging or speech
-❌ No direct time reads (`datetime.now()`)
+❌ No I/O of any kind

 ---

 ## ✅ Completion Criteria

-✅ All public methods defined and documented
-✅ Fully type-annotated, pure functions
+✅ Fully type-annotated and pure
-✅ No side effects or mutable input modification
-✅ Independent of NVDA and external modules
+✅ Deterministic and testable in isolation
+✅ Respects working hours, slot pool, and task caps
+✅ Can return `None` if no valid slot
+✅ 100% unit tested with all logic branches
-✅ Passes Pyright + Ruff
+✅ Passes Pyright strict + Ruff
-✅ Supports 100% offline test coverage

----